Oak is a timber species revered in British culture.

 ***T&T Through & through sawing produces the same boards as plain sawn or also rift sawn

-Our TIMBER SPECIES FEATURE on OAK is a great overview of our Oak stock, what we hold, grades, origins, dimensions, machining and how to buy.
-Download by clicking on the page.
+Making The Grade is an excellent timber grading reference (if we do say so ourselves) and is worth having to hand.
+Download a copy here by clicking on the book and our TIMBER SPECIES FEATURE on OAK is a great overview of our Oak stock, what we hold, grades, origins, dimensions, machining and how to buy.
+Download them by clicking on the pages below

 Our Timber Services are extensive and thorough.